jmongard/Git.SemVersioning.Gradle/README.md

  * **--preRelease**="pre-release": Change the current pre-release.
 An empty string will promote a pre-release to a release. e.g. --preRelease=alpha.1

 ## Example of how version is calculated
+With setting: `groupVersionIncrements = true`

 | Commit Text                    | Calculated version   |  Using release task: gradle ...       |
 | ------------------------------ | -------------------- | ------------------------------------- |